-- Know a range of children's authors and poets. - Summarise using an appropriate amount of detail as evidence. - Explain some choices an author has made in structuring and organising their text. - Answer questions about the words and phrases used in a text. - Answer questions drawing on information from several places in the text.
+- Read age appropriate books aloud with intonation, confidence and fluency. - Give/explain the meaning of new words. - Increase their familiarity with fiction genres including books form other cultures. - Know a range of children's authors and poets. - Summarise using an appropriate amount of detail as evidence. - Explain some choices an author has made in structuring and organising their text. - Predict what may happen using stated and implied details and a wider personal understanding of the World. - Answer questions about the words and phrases used in a text. - Identify, describe and compare writers' themes across a range of texts.